senzil/cec-monitor/README.md

 ## Roadmap

 * ~~Improve constructor to improve cec-client configuration~~
+* ~~Implement more events with more context info~~
-* Implement more events with more context info
+* Implement more and more events with more context info
 * Implement some user control actions as special events (combining USER_CONTROL_PRESSED and USERCONTROL RELEASE events)
 * **Implement a ceclib adapter to avoid use a cec-client wrapper**
+* Implement HDMI 2.0

 ## Credits
 **_nanos gigantum humeris insidentes_**